jrub/pruebas-git/README.md

-This is a README for a Git learning project
+This README is for a Git learning project